 c) Reduction in stem cell production

 d) Reduction in hemoglobin content

-Explanation: Cell mediated immunity is an immune response that does not involve antibodies but involves activation of phagocytes, antigen-specific cytotoxic T-lymphocytes and release various cytokines in response to antigen.
+Explanation: Cell mediated immunity is an immune response that does not involve antibodies but involves activation of phagocytes, antigen-specific cytotoxic T-lymphocytes and releases various cytokines in response to antigen.

 3. Mammalian thymus is mainly associated with _________

 a) Secretion of thyrotrophin

 Explanation: Thymus is located in the neck.
 It produces T Lymphocytes for the immune system.
 Mammalian thymus is mainly associated with Immunological functions.

 Explanation: Thymus size decreases with aging.
 Human thymus becomes much smaller at the approach of puberty.

 a) Red blood

 Explanation: Thymus aids differentiation of T cells.
 T cells are the type of lymphocyte that plays a central role in cell mediated immunity.
 T cells have a receptor on the cell surface.